 Recently, I fell in love with making Pom-Pom.
 At first, I bought the Pom-pom Maker just for the purpose of making a Pom-Pom elastic band for the Pom-Pom Faux Mink Scarf I knitted for the giveaway.
 But I fell in love deeply with the maker tool after that.

 It is easy to make and fun, most importantly the possibility of coming up with various adorable things is unlimited and I started to crave making all kinds of things I could possibly think of.
 Hair barrettes, Pumpkin, Spider, Butterfly, Elmo, Cookies Monster, Shaun The Sheep, Snowman, etc…. the list never ends.
-This would be some great gift ideas for upcoming Christmas.
+These would be some great gift ideas for the upcoming Christmas.

 Before I can show all those cutie things I can make, I would like to share with you the basics tutorial of making a Pom-Pom by using the Pom-pom Maker from Clover.
 Of course, other than using this maker, you can make a simple kit yourself by cutting a piece of round cardboard with a hole in the center.
 But I find that the Clover kit is easy to use and fast to make.
 I wonder if Clover will pay me for this product review, LOL!